History of Baddeck: Aviation

 Bell undertook experiments with tetrahedral kites at his lab in Baddeck.
 On 6 December 1907, Thomas Etholen Selfridge piloted Bell's AEA Cygnet as it was towed into the air behind a motorboat, eventually reaching a height of 168 ft in what was the first recorded heavier-than-air flight in Canada.
 These experiments latter allowed Baddeck to become the site of the first controlled powered aircraft to fly in Canada and the British Empire.
 Bell's aircraft, named the Silver Dart, was first flown from the ice of Baddeck Bay on 23 February 1909 by Bell's associate, J.A.D.
 McCurdy.

 In the months after the flight of the Silver Dart, Bell's associates Casey Baldwin and McCurdy established the Canadian Aerodrome Company in Baddeck with Bell's financial backing.
 It was the first commercial aircraft manufacturer in the British Empire and it produced the first Canadian designed and built aircraft in 1909, the Baddeck No. 1, and a copy named the Baddeck No. 2.
 They also produced the Hubbard Monoplane in 1910, the first Canadian plane built for export.
 McCurdy and Baldwin also built Bell's experimental Bell Oionus I, though it never took flight.
 The Canadian Aerodrome Company ceased operations in 1910.

 Hydrofoils

 Another one of Bell's experimental craft, the hydrofoil HD-4 (once piloted by Mabel Bell) established the world watercraft speed record in 1917 after traveling at 71 mph across Baddeck Bay (part of Bras d'Or Lake) – a speed record that endured for 20 years.
 In 1968 the Canadian Forces named a new experimental hydrofoil patrol ship in honor of those early experiments. (see Frederick Walker Baldwin.)

-Construction of the Alexander Graham Bell Museum

-The Alexander Graham Bell Museum, dedicated to preserving the legacy of Alexander Graham Bell, was constructed in Baddeck.
-The museum showcases Bell's numerous inventions and contributions to science and technology.
-Visitors can explore the life and work of this famous inventor, including his pioneering work in aviation and telecommunications.

-Centenary Celebrations of the Flight of the Silver Dart

-In 2009, Baddeck celebrated the centenary of the flight of the Silver Dart, an event that marked a significant milestone in aviation history.
-The centenary celebrations included various events and exhibitions, paying tribute to Alexander Graham Bell's pioneering contributions to aviation.
-Visitors from around the world gathered in Baddeck to commemorate this historic flight, highlighting the village's enduring connection to aviation innovation.

-Recent History

-In recent years, Baddeck has continued to be a hub of cultural and historical significance in Nova Scotia.
-Its picturesque surroundings, historic sites, and association with Alexander Graham Bell make it a popular destination for tourists and history enthusiasts.
-The village has also embraced its natural beauty, with activities such as sailing and hiking attracting outdoor enthusiasts.